Professional/Short course Paediatric Imaging - Suspected Physical Abuse

-This Masters level course aims to equip paediatric imaging practitioners with the relevant skills to enable them to understand the legal complexities involved in the imaging of children with suspected physical abuse (SPA).
+This 30 credit Paediatric Imaging - Suspected Physical Abuse module aims to equip paediatric imaging practitioners with the relevant skills to enable them to understand the legal complexities involved in the imaging of children with suspected physical abuse (SPA).

-Delivered by lecturers with extensive SPA knowledge and clinic experience, the course will encourage you to develop your professional skills and techniques.
+Delivered by lecturers with extensive SPA knowledge and clinic experience, the module will encourage you to develop your professional skills and techniques.

-The course is distance-based, following an optional attendance of the UWE Bristol SPA Study Day.
+This level 7 (Masters level) module is distance-based, following an optional attendance of the Non-Accidental Injury/Suspected Physical Abuse Study Day.
 Teaching will be delivered through a combination of self-directed and e-learning activities to cover image appraisal, practical tasks and the formation of a portfolio of evidence.

-This course has been approved and accredited by the College of Radiographers for the purpose of professional practice.
+This module has been approved and accredited by the College of Radiographers for the purpose of professional practice.

 You must be a HCPC registered radiographer working in paediatrics on a regular basis (to be determined with the module leader).